joey-91/SQLite-Data-Warehouse-Task/README.md

 To implement this, I've created an autoincrementing Primary Key for each dimension table.
 So that when new data is added to a dimension table a new key is auto-generated.

+# Running Code

+This task is run from the ETL.py script

 # Unit Tests

 I've used the unittest model to provide coverage of my helper functions.